 Leaving Etosha you enter the stark and stunning scenery of Damaraland staying for two nights at the spectacularly located Damaraland Camp.
 Here you will join game drives with the camp’s expert guides in search of the animals that survive in this harsh environment including desert elephants.

-Today, stop to view the rock engravings at Twyfelfontein before continuing south towards the Erongo mountains and a two night stay at Erongo Wilderness Lodge.
-Here you can stretch your legs on guided and self-guided walks and enjoy bushman rock art, birdwatching and stunning views in this tranquil location, perfect for winding down after your safari.
+Today, stop to view the rock engravings at Twyfelfontein before continuing south towards the Erongo mountains and a two night stay at Ai-Aiba Lodge, The Rock Painting Lodge.
+Here, you can stretch your legs on guided walks and enjoy bushman rock art, birdwatching and stunning views in this tranquil location, perfect for winding down after your safari.

 Drive to Windhoek international airport and return the hire car prior to your afternoon flight to Johannesburg and overnight flight to Heathrow on British Airways.